markets/awesome-ruby/README.md

 * [Jekyll](http://jekyllrb.com) - Transform your plain text into static websites and blogs
 * [Middleman](http://middlemanapp.com) - A static site generator using all the shortcuts and tools in modern web development
-* [Nanoc](http://nanoc.ws/) - A static site generator, fit for building anything from a small personal blog to a large corporate web site.
+* [Nanoc](http://nanoc.ws/) - A static site generator, fit for building anything from a small personal blog to a large corporate web site

 ## SEO